Blockchain in Healthcare

 Source: Grand Review Research

-According to a Grand Review Research report, the global blockchain technology in healthcare market size was estimated at USD 7.04 billion in 2023 and is projected to reach USD 214.86 billion by 2030, growing at a CAGR of 63.3% from 2024 to 2030.
-This surge reflects not only technological readiness but also an industry-wide recognition that traditional data systems can no longer keep up with the pace of digital medicine.
+According to Grand Review Research report, the global blockchain technology in healthcare market was valued at approximately USD 7.04 billion in 2023 and is projected to reach USD 214.86 billion by 2030, representing a compound annual growth rate (CAGR) of over 63%.

 Advantages of Blockchain in Healthcare